 There is a Puritan Pornography Punchline, as well: I wonder how many fine Oregon Christians just found a few ideas to spice up their marital romance.

 But that’s the thing.
 It isn’t a matter of curing heterosexuality per se, and for reasons that seem rather quite obvious.
 But the basic conflict between purpose-driven genital-reproductive focus and the need to let one’s freak flag fly occasionally results in some perverse, even dangerous results.
-And, quite frankly, devising code words for sexual temptation under a pretense of morality―you know, tempting yourself in order to prove you’re not tempted, or something like that―or starting decades-long campaigns against homosexuals and transgendered people than addressing your anal-retentive sexuality by actually putting on a diaper.
+And, quite frankly, devising code words for sexual temptation under a pretense of morality―you know, tempting yourself in order to prove you’re not tempted, or something like that―or starting decades-long campaigns against homosexuals and transgendered people is actually more persistently and dangerously perverse than addressing your anal-retentive sexuality by actually putting on a diaper.

 Seriously, heterosexuality will be cured―